arnaava2/IS594-Project-Management/README.md

 and documentation practices discussed in class.

 ## Repository Contents
-- in-class-examples/: Weekly lecture examples and notes
+- Lecture Notes/: Weekly lecture examples and notes
 - project-work/: Planning, mid-point, and final project artifacts
 - reflections/: Reflections on repository usage and maintenance
 - resources/: Supporting materials and references